Matt Monda, Wildlife Program, (509) 754-4624 ext. 216

 Eighteen applicants will be chosen during a random drawing in late August.
 Winners will receive access permits to the wildlife area near Oroville.

 "This special hunt is an effort to provide additional quality hunting opportunities in Washington," said Matt Monda, WDFW Northcentral Regional Wildlife Manager.
 "This hunt is popular because it is open to the general public and there are no additional fees required to participate; just the cost of a hunting license and the standard tags."

 Of the 18 access permits available this year, six will be reserved for bowhunters, six for muzzleloaders, and six for hunters using modern firearms.

 Hunters are allowed to take only one deer, as authorized by their general hunting license.

-The area is within Game Management Unit 204 with General Deer Seasons set for Sept.
-1-27 for bow hunters, Sept.
-28 to Oct.
-6 for muzzleloaders, and Oct.
-12-22 for hunters using modern firearms.
+The Charles and Mary Eder unit of the Scotch Creek Wildlife Area is within Game Management Unit 204 with General Deer Seasons set for Sept.
+1-25 for bow hunters, Sept.
+26 to Oct.
+4 for muzzleloaders, and Oct.
+17-27 for hunters using modern firearms.

-Results of the drawing will be available on WDFW’s website the last week of August.
-Hunters who are drawn will receive an access permit and a boundary map in the mail.
+The results of the drawing will be available on WDFW’s website the last week of August.
+Hunters who are drawn will receive their access permit and a boundary map in the mail.